philippe-patenaude/public-writing/fiction/catville/notes/notes.md

 * One thing that I had in the original free write was that the town's cats are always fighting amongst themselves.
 I think that would add nice bits of content/story as Jon helps the villagers resolve their conflicts.
 What are the conflicts the villagers have?
 * What are the names of the businesses the cats run?
 * Are there stables and horses?
+* I could add more details about the hiking scene.
+What does he see, hear, and feel?
+What are his emotions.
+Does he make any realizations during his internal dialogue?